rohitdlb/MultiAssetPortfolioAnalyser/README.md

   - **Services** (gets request from controller).
 Multiple services are created based on their functionalities
   - **Repository** -> responsible for DB operations
   - **Utils** folder has common utilities and constant used across .py files

+## Modelling Factors for Portoflio Returns
+- Train data uses 180 monthly observations
+- Due to insufficiency of train data, we are not doing train and test split.
+However, the same has been done during research separately
+- Fresh model is calibrated each time user sends inputs to the back-end from the **Dashboard**
+- Portfolio returns are computed for the rolling window provided by the user for each month -
+  - Given the user input (holding amounts for each constituent), no of units of each constituent are fixed across time to compute rolling returns
+- Independent variables are also rolled for the rolling window provided by the user

+## User Input on Dashboard
+- Analysis Date should be from 2018-2024 to allow 180 monthly observations during model training
+-